aws-samples/swift-ecs-workshop/README.md

 	You can find your AWS account number on the right hand top corner of your AWS console: Click on your user.
 A drop-down appears, click on "My Account".
 It will be the very first information you see on the page that appears.

-	Note that you might also have to change the repo name if you do not use "swiftrepo"
+	Note: Do not change the ECR repo name.
+We are using a separate one for this stack.

 3. Commit all of the copied contents into your CodeCommit repository.